Boss UltraPoxy 1ltr pack

 • 100% moisture proof – Solves common problems with cracking, splitting, and moisture ingress.

-Download PDS and SDS Part A and SDS Part B
+Download PDS and SDS Part A – SDS Part B

 SKU: BOSS16501 Categories: , Tags: , , , , Brand:

-Boss Fillers ULTRAPOXY is a high-performance product formulated for filling of nail holes and defects in timber weatherboards where seasonal expansion and contraction and moisture ingress may be present.
+UltraPoxy is a high-performance product formulated for filling of nails and defects in timber cladding where seasonal expansion and contraction and moisture ingress may be present.

 Quick facts: